know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 });
 ```

 Notice that the factory receives *up to* three arguments that emulate the CommonJS `require`, `exports`, and `module` variables.

 In CommonJS, dependencies are assigned to local variables using `require(id)`.
+In CommonJS this convention is known as the free require (or less commonly, the scoped require).
+In AMD it is known as the local require.

-You should "export" your module, rather than return it.
+You should export your module, rather than return it.
 You can export in one of two ways.
-The simplest way, shown above, is to assign directly to `module.exports`.
+The simplest way, shown above, is to assign the module directly to `module.exports`.
 Note: `module.exports = ` is not strictly CommonJS.
 However, it is a node.js extension to CommonJS that is widely supported.

 The second way is to set properties on the `exports` object.
 There are use cases for each export mechanism, but that's a great topic for an upcoming tutorial.